aschakowski/Social-Foraging/README.md

 Paper here: link to preprint

 "wrapper_script_social_foraging_dynamics.r" sources all helper scripts and runs analyses.
-Scripts source raw data stored in "data/raw_data" and store in the folder "data/processed_data".
+Scripts source raw data stored in "data/raw_data" and store processed data in the folder "data/processed_data".
 Helper scripts for analyses are stored in the folder for the respective sub-paragraph of the manuscript.
+Figures for each sub-paragraph are stored in the "output" folder in the respective sub-directory.

 Software requirements